roche-rs/roche/README.md

 roche is currently a bash script while we work out some of the ergonomics.
 To install just copy the [roche](https://github.com/No9/roche/blob/main/roche) file to a location in your $PATH.
-On *nix machines make sure it's executable by executing:
+On *nix machines make sure it's executable by running:
 ```
 $ chmod +x roche
 ```